 Prereq.: MATH 120 and 152, both with grades of C- or higher.
 Polya's four-step approach to problem solving applied to non-routine problems in algebra, geometry, trigonometry, and calculus.
+Strong emphasis placed on clarity, comprehensiveness, and correct use of mathematical terminology in student solutions.
 One two-hour lab per week.